NikilKumaar/todo-frontend/README.md

 A simple Todo List application built using **React**.
 This app allows users to add, view, and delete tasks.
 It provides a clean and intuitive interface for managing daily tasks.
 The app is designed with React components to handle the task list and user interactions.

 ### Features:
-- Add new tasks to the list.
+- Add new todo to the list.
-- View all tasks with their status.
+- View all todos in the list.
+- Update todo in the list
 - Delete tasks from the list.

 This is a frontend-only implementation, focusing on using React for building an interactive user interface.